Fdawgs/yh-fhir-listeners/README.md

         -   In TrakCare a care provider has a mobile number field against them, but it is rarely populated
         -   There is not an internal contact number field in TrakCare
         -   If you want to reach say, a gynaecology consultant, you need to manually search a list on YDH’s intranet for their secretary’s extension number, and there is no indication as to how current the list is
-        -   Teams do not have contact number
+        -   Teams do not have a contact number
 -   Patient resources:
-    -   Unable to provide SNOMED codes for religious affiliation as these are not in TrakCare (NHS Data Dictionary coding is provided however)
+    -   Unable to provide SNOMED codes for religious affiliation as these are not in TrakCare (NHS Data Dictionary coding is provided, however)
-    -   Unable to provide GP surgery/organisation `name` value for inline Organization FHIR resource as this data is also not held in TrakCare; using GP consultant name as placeholder
+    -   Unable to provide GP surgery/organisation `name` value for inline Organization FHIR resource as this data is also not held in TrakCare; using GP consultant name as a placeholder
-    -   Sizeable number of patient records without postcodes
+    -   A sizeable number of patient records without postcodes

 ### Search Caveats

--   Every search request to a FHIR resource endpoint that is **NOT** the Patient FHIR resource endpoint **MUST** have a `patient` search parameter, this is to stop intentional or unintentional DOS attacks due to long running SQL queries:
+-   Every search request to a FHIR resource endpoint that is **NOT** the Patient FHIR resource endpoint **MUST** have a `patient` search parameter, this is to stop intentional or unintentional DOS attacks due to long-running SQL queries:
     -   `GET [baseUrl]/AllergyIntolerance?criticality=[code]` will return a 500 error
     -   `GET [baseUrl]/AllergyIntolerance?patient=[id]&criticality=[code]` will work